toddsundsted/ktistec/README.md

 A feed reaches back 30 days from the moment you create it, and publishing it backfills it with matching posts from that window, so it isn't empty when you start reading.

+### Feed Deck

+Read your published feeds side by side.
+The deck shows each published feed as its own independently scrolling pane, so you can follow several at once without switching pages.

+Reorder panes by dragging them -- or with the move left/right controls when JavaScript is unavailable; the order is saved and used the next time you open the deck.
+Each pane refreshes in place and lets you know when new posts have arrived.

 ### Bookmarks